seednull/opal/docs/design_decisions.md

 ## Ignore VK_IMAGE_TILING_LINEAR on Vulkan

 All images will use VK_IMAGE_TILING_OPTIMAL, because there is no practical use case for linear tiled images.

+## No memory type hint for images

+On Vulkan, images will prefer memory with VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT flag.
 For transfer & readback it's better to create staging buffer.
-Therefore, images will prefer device local memory.